BYU-Hydroinformatics/Water-Data-Explorer/docs/WDE.rst

 |br|

-WDE has been developed by Elkin Giovanni Romero Bustamante at Brigham Young University's (BYU) Hydroinformatics laboratory with the support of the World Meteorological Organization.
+WDE has been developed by Elkin Giovanni Romero Bustamante at `Brigham Young University's (BYU) Hydroinformatics laboratory <https://hydroinformatics.byu.edu/>`_ with the support of the World Meteorological Organization.
 The BYU's Hydroinformatics laboratory focuses on delivering different software products and services for water modelling.
-Some of the most important works include: Global Streamflow Forecast Services API, creation of the Tethys Platform, and Hydroserver Lite.
-The most recent publications and works can be found on the BYU Hydroinformatics website.
+Some of the most important works include:
+`Global Streamflow Forecast Services API <https://hydroinformatics.byu.edu/global-streamflow-forecasts>`_ , creation of the `Tethys Platform <https://hydroinformatics.byu.edu/tethys-platform>`_ , and `Hydroserver Lite <http://128.187.106.131/Historical_Data_template.php>`_ .The most recent publications and works can be found on the BYU Hydroinformatics website.

 Source Code
 -----------